 Definitions based on the American Psychology Association Dictionary of Psychology

-Mindfulness meditation has a moderate but significant impact on attention (Sedlmeier et al, 2012).
+This first category is all about the moderate but significant impact mindfulness meditation has on attention (Sedlmeier et al, 2012).

 1. Improved attention